Emmy-github-webdev/o_portf_r_on_r/README.md

 - Complete the instructions of the installation for the device configuration
 - Possible error message when you try sign up - NoMethodError (undefined method 'user_url' for #<Devise::RegistrationsController:0x0000000000d638>)
 - Solution - Add :turbo_stream as a navigational format.
 This line goes in config/initializers/devise.rb.  - config.navigational_formats = ['*/*', :html, :turbo_stream]
+- Possible error for logout - No route matches [GET] "/logout"
+- Solution - If you want to use :delete method for security reasons and not be dependent on jquery-ujs you can use button_to instead of link_to, like: button_to "Log out", destroy_user_session_path, method: :delete

 > Deployment instructions